Local flexibility markets: For the system operator

 The benefit of a Local Flexibility Market from a system operators point of view is mainly financial.
 As stated above, the system operator does not come up for the feed-in management costs as he passes them over to the consumers.
 This situation is secured by actual German law.
-However, within the next five years, European law is going to change this situation by passing the so called “Clean Energy for all Europeans” Package, a central bill of law (see "Regulatory Framework)).
+However, within the next five years, European law is going to change this situation by passing the so-called "Clean Energy for all Europeans" Package, a central bill of law (see "Regulatory Framework)).
 In the modified, new regulatory framework, system operators will be incentivized to use flexibility and shall avoid measures like feed-in management.
 Hence, using a Local Flexibility Market to solve congestions will be financially fortunate for a System Operator.

 For the flexibility provider

 Within current European electricity markets, very limited options to market flexibility are given to flexibility providers.
-Furthermore, these options (e.g. the German balancing market “Regelenergiemarkt”) only reward the adoption of consumption/generation in time (for example ramping up a power plant during peak demand times), regardless of geographic location of the provider.
+Furthermore, these options (e.g. the German balancing market "Regelenergiemarkt") only reward the adoption of consumption/generation in time (for example ramping up a power plant during peak demand times), regardless of geographic location of the provider.
 Hence, there is no existing possibility for flexibility providers to financially profit from their location, even though the location could often be very advantageous regarding local congestions (for example: if a large factory with flexible energy demand is located near a wind farm, it potentially has a positive impact on the grid situation).
 By enabling flexibility providers to trade flexibility locally, Local Flexibility Markets enable them to participate in alleviating grid congestions and avoid expensive grid extension measures.
-For adapting their demand or production, they can be remunerated by the system operator in to ways: first, with either a surplus for selling or a discount when buying more energy, second by getting a higher price for their electricity compared to the spot market price.
+For adapting their demand or production, they can be remunerated by the system operator in two ways: first, with either a surplus for selling or a discount when buying more energy, second by getting a higher price for their electricity compared to the spot market price.